 - Add the vanilla and cream together.

-- Add the powder sugar and cream together until well blended.
+- Add the powdered sugar and cream together until well blended.

 - Add the flour and stir until the mixture looks crumbly.